OlafRadicke/tuxerjoch/README.md

 ```

 **"couch_*"** is the couch db configuration. **"webservice_*"** is port
-and host ware tuxerjoch is listening. **"log_level"** can have the value:
+and host name configuration where  tuxerjoch service is listening.
+The
+**"log_level"** can have the value:

 * DEBUG
 * INFO
 * ERROR

-The configuration file is located in /etc or in the installation path.

 The fresh installed system have the default password "tuxerjoch".
 After the
 first login you can and need to change this.
-Click on "Einstellung" in top.
+Click on "Einstellung" in
+top of the page to change this.

 ## Password reset ##

 If you forgot your password then you can delete the document "global_config" in
 the CouchDB and restart the application.
-After then the default password is
+After then the default password
-recovered.
-You can use the webinterface of couchDB easily.
-Call
+"tuxerjoch" is recovered.
+You can use the webinterface of couchDB to delete
+easily the document "global_config".
+Call url
 [http://127.0.0.1:5984/_utils/](http://127.0.0.1:5984/_utils/) in your Browser.

 # CouchDB with docker #

-If you like using docker for CouchDB then do this:
+If you like using docker for CouchDB then check this:

 > docker pull fedora/couchdb